sconnel42/wedding-website/README.md

 - Automate getting refresh token for Google Drive
 - Dynamic loading of people from Google Sheets
 - Organize images into columns by height
+- RSVP updates
-- Make RSVP search better (fuzzy string search?)
+    - Make search better (fuzzy string search?)
     - Only show people in that group
+    - Differentiate between not-rsvped and said-no
+    - Text updates